Andrew McCutchen Player Props: Pirates vs. White Sox

 Andrew McCutchen At The Plate

-- McCutchen leads Pittsburgh with an OBP of .500 this season while batting .300 with seven walks and one run scored.
+- McCutchen has nine hits this season and a team-best OBP of .515.

-- Among qualifying hitters in MLB, he ranks 75th in batting average, ninth in on-base percentage, and 141st in slugging.
+- Among qualifying batters, he ranks 15th in batting average, while his on-base percentage ranks 10th and he is 33rd in slugging.

+- In 62.5% of his eight games this season, McCutchen has picked up at least one hit.
+He's also had three multi-hit games.

+- He has homered in one of eight games, and in 3% of his plate appearances.

-- McCutchen has gotten a hit in four of seven games this season (57.1%), with multiple hits twice.
+- McCutchen has driven in a run in two games this year, with multiple runs batted in once.

-- He has not hit a long ball in his seven games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.